euan-forrester/photo-recommender/README.md

 - Enter the github address of your fork of this project
 - Fill in your Flickr API key and secret: https://www.flickr.com/services/apps/create/apply
 - Fill in a master password for the various databases
-- If you're going to make a prod instance with a real domain, create an SSL certificate and fill in the details.
-There's good instructions here: https://itnext.io/using-letsencrypt-ssl-certificates-in-aws-certificate-manager-c2bc3c6ae10
+- If you're going to make a prod instance with a real domain, register that domain using AWS's Route53 manually and fill in the domain name in this file.
 - Fill in a 256-bit AES encryption key, used to encrypt user session data.
 Can be obtained from https://www.allkeysgenerator.com/Random/Security-Encryption-Key-Generator.aspx for example
 - Fill in a 256-bit AES encryption key, used to encrypt user access tokens in the database.
 Can be obtained from the same place as the above